cjoakim/azure-cosmosdb-hackathon/relational_gps_sql.md

 - Use database export file **data/openflights_airports.csv** as the input
 - This file contains thousands of Airport rows, keep only valid fully-populated records
 - Filter the rows to include only the United States, the United Kingdom, and Japan
-- Load the filtered Airport rows into a CosmosDB/SQL API collection
+- Load the filtered Airport documents into a CosmosDB/SQL API collection
 - Ensure that the GPS information for each Airport document is in GeoJSON format
+- Ensure that queries by IATA Code are fast and efficient
 - Use your favorite workstation OS and programming language

 ## Questions